 For example, if you notice your dog scratching excessively or licking the area where New Skin was applied, this could be a sign of discomfort or allergic reaction.
 Additionally, if you observe redness or inflammation around the application site, it’s crucial to take prompt action.

-Unchecked skin conditions can worsen over time and cause significant discomfort for your furry companion.
+Unchecked skin conditions can worsen and cause significant discomfort for your furry companion.
 It’s essential to be vigilant and act promptly if you observe any potential indications of skin sensitivity after using New Skin.

 Understanding the signs of skin sensitivity in dogs and proactively addressing any adverse reactions is crucial for ensuring the well-being and comfort of your canine companion.
-By staying attentive and responsive to your dog’s needs, you can maintain their skin health and overall happiness.
+By staying attentive and responsive to your dog’s needs, you can maintain its skin health and overall happiness.

 Alternatives to New Skin Products